Wizards and Witches

 Mermaids and Minotaurs

-The Tale of Emily Windsnap by Liz Kessler
+The Tale of Emily Windsnap

 Twelve-year-old Emily has spent all her life living on a boat, but her Mum won't let her learn to swim.
 When the chance finally comes Emily finds her legs don't seem to work properly in the water and she has to be lifted out.
 Curiosity takes Emily back to the water's edge and she dives in, soon discovering that she's a mermaid.